StatBiomed/HLab-pubmon/README.md

 3. Modify the .bib file for our meeting, e.g., [bibs/m2020-09-07.bib](https://github.com/StatBiomed/HLab-pubmon/tree/master/bibs/m2020-09-07.bib) for next meeting.
 4. Possibly add the meeting .bib file to the [docs/Pub2020-21.rst](https://github.com/StatBiomed/HLab-pubmon/tree/master/docs/Pub2020-21.rst) if no one has done
-   (onely need to be done once, not everyone).
+   (only need to be done once, not everyone).

 Done!
 Hopefully readthedocs will build automatically, and you can find it at https://hlab-pubmon.readthedocs.io